 Safety is core to HAI’s mission, and improving safety in our industry is an integral part of the conversation at our annual conference and trade show.

-Please look over the safety events and resources listed below that provide safety education, resources, and actionable tools you can use back at work.
-Learn from the experts, connect with peers, or join those working to make a difference—you’ll find all those opportunities to focus on safety at HAI HELI-EXPO.
+Please look over the safety events and resources below.
+Learn from the experts, connect with peers, or join others working to make a difference—you’ll find all of these opportunities to focus on safety at HAI HELI-EXPO®.

 HAI Rotor Safety Zone

 Come meet the industry’s most dedicated safety professionals in the HAI Rotor Safety Zone.
 Exchange leading practices, share safety tips, and gain firsthand experience that you can implement back home in your operation.

 Join the HAI Safety Working Group, US Helicopter Safety Team, FAA Safety Team, and other committed organizations that are ready to help you up your safety game!

 Here are just some of the things you can expect in the Zone this year: